edgelesssys/constellation/image/README.md

 # AZURE_SECURITY_TYPE can be one of
 # - "ConfidentialVMSupported" (ConfidentialVM with secure boot disabled),
 # - "ConfidentialVM" (ConfidentialVM with Secure Boot) or
-# - TrustedLaunch" (Trusted Launch with or without Secure Boot)
 export AZURE_SECURITY_TYPE=ConfidentialVMSupported

 export AZURE_RESOURCE_GROUP_NAME=constellation-images